 If the hired candidate cannot talk about the pain points of the audience, then the efforts will be futile despite his/her strong command over the language.

 Startup entrepreneurs often miss the mark when it comes to knowledge transfer.
-They just brief the marketing team about the product/service to be marketed and expect them to create a successful marketing campaign with a rough idea of the product.
+They just brief the marketing team about the product/service to be marketed and expect them to create a successful growth marketing strategy with a rough idea of the product.

 In some cases, the entrepreneurs do give a detailed class about the product or service but fail to keep the marketing team updated about the latest developments in their solutions.